MakoStrwlkr/makostrwlkr.github.io/_pages/teaching.md

 <!-- Organize your courses by years, topics, or universities, however you like! -->

+This page is a work in progress.
+I will be adding my teaching material for some of these activities shortly, but for now, these links redirect to existing webpages on other websites.

 Teaching

 - [CSC310 Information Theory teaching assistant: Winter 2024](https://q.utoronto.ca/courses/334543)